Mitchelldscott/control-rs/README.md

 This project should have a license, but vscode kept complaining.
 I'll bring it back soon.

 Thank you for using `control-rs`!

+## Acknowledgements

+This project is heavily inspired by the MATLab Control Systems Toolbox, many of the functions were written to have the same call signatures.
+Also, the core models are almost an exact copy of `nalgebra`'s matrix and many of the trait bounds wouldn't be possible without their crate.